 Honorable Mention: Cured Meats and fresh cold cuts: EVERYWHERE

 This is an obvious one, of course, the Genoa salami, prosciutto di Parma, and mortadella were better in Italy.
 But I cannot emphasize enough how much better they were.
 The mortadella sandwich at Tamburini in Bologna was simply mortadella and bread.
 It may have been one of my favorite sandwiches I have ever had, it was that good!
-Besides that, we were constantly getting delicious Italian meats everywhere we went, it was absolutely not overstated, these meats were better than you can ever imagine.
+Besides that, we were constantly getting delicious Italian meats in markets and throughout the country, it was absolutely not overstated, these meats were better than you can ever imagine.

 Worst: Food in Florence.